rami3l/plfl/README.md

 # plfl

-My journey of learning LEAN4 by implementing proofs from the wonderful book [_Programming Language Foundations in Agda_](https://plfa.github.io).
+My journey of learning Lean 4 by implementing proofs from the wonderful book [_Programming Language Foundations in Agda_](https://plfa.github.io).

 ## Table of Contents